 Reflective light metering modes measure the light that REFLECTS off of your subject and into your camera.

-Modern cameras have built in meters that will determine the correct shutter speed and aperture in any light situation.
+Modern cameras have built-in meters that will help determine the correct shutter speed and aperture in any light situation.
 Keep in mind, this can never replace a skilled photographer’s eye!

 Reflective VS Incident Light Meters